datacamp-content/courses-introduction-to-shell/chapter2.md

 Find all of the lines that *don't* contain the word `molar` in the spring data, and show their line numbers.
 (Again, run a single command from your home directory.)

+Rememer,
+it's considered good style to put all of the flags *before* other values like filenames or the search term "molar", so in this course, we only accept answers that do that.

 *** =hint3

+Make sure you put `-v` and `-n` *before* the word `molar` or the filename.

 *** =sample_code2
 ```{shell}